La Paz, 27rd October

 To find a place for Prado on the ferry seems to be slightly challenging for the staff.
 Not because of Prado’s exaggerating claims, it’s more a question of coordination between the different guys.
 Whatever, we find a quiet corner behind a truck loaded with smelly fish.

 The ferry: not really to compare to those cruising in the northern part of Europe.
 Rather seems to be a former truck ferry used by Stena Lines many years ago.
 Still their pictures everywhere.
 Not much space to sit outside and enjoy the sea passing by.
-The poor passenger facilities are concentrated to some small prisonlike saloons, where everybody has to watch movies of brutal absurdity on the gringo’s way to save Latin America.
+The poor passenger facilities are concentrated to some small prisonlike saloons, where everybody has to watch movies of brutal absurdity about the gringo’s way to save Latin America.
 Maybe as a preparation to narco infested Sinaloa.

 Despite all, a nice sunset over the Sea of Cortez, and …